CamioCam/examples/batch_import/EXAMPLE.md

 4. [The testing directory of videos](https://storage.googleapis.com/camio_test_general/batch_import_video_files.zip)
 5. A regular-expression describing how to parse your input filenames ([described here](#constructing-the-file-parsing-regex))
 6. Python Version 2.7 (installed by default on OSX and Linux, can be obtained from the [python website](https://www.python.org/downloads/windows/) for Windows)
+7. PIP (the Python Package Manager) is needed to download the required dependencies

 Once you have all of the items listed above, you can start to batch-import videos to Camio.